 Quality of the aggregate material can be determined by testing samples obtained from the source.
 These samples should be obtained from various locations throughout the source.
 Sampling techniques used to obtain rock for testing including core samples, rock face grab samples, or crushed processed aggregate stockpiles to name a few.
 Regardless, the rock or aggregate that is sampled should be representative of the aggregate to be used in the production of the aggregate base.
-The tests listed in Exhibit 3-1 provide a listing of test methods typically used to determine aggregate quality.
-The Project Engineer should also review the contract to determine if other quality aggregate tests have been specified based on project location, local conditions, or other engineering judgment.
+The tests listed in Exhibit 3-10 provide a listing of test methods typically used to determine aggregate tests have been specified based on project location, local conditions, or other engineering judgment.